-In many ways it is not the most spectacular of Casio G-Shocks, but given it is meant to be worn by Ethan Hunt as he throws himself from one death-defying situation to another, that is not surprise.
+In many ways, it is not the most spectacular of Casio G-Shocks, but given it is meant to be worn by Ethan Hunt as he throws himself from one death-defying situation to another, that is not a surprise.

 It comes with 200m water resistance and shock resistance, as we all expect from G-Shock.
 It also has Tough Solar because Tom has no time to swap batteries.
 And Wave Receptor tech to synchronise the time no matter what time zone he is in!

 Casio G-Shock DW-6900 in Mission Impossible 2 (2000)

 The Casio G-Shock DW6900-1V is a classic that has been around for over 25 years.
 So, it is nice to see it featured on the wrist of Tom Cruise in Mission Impossible 2.
 It is certainly a watch that can withstand a lot, and has sold well all around the globe.

 There are no frills on this watch, apart from a few colored pieces of text on the otherwise all-black Casio.
 It has 200m water resistance and shock resistance and all the standard digital bells and whistles you know and love.

 But nothing more.
 No Tough Solar, no Atomic timekeeping and no Triple Sensor.
 However, if you are like me, they are unnecessary in daily life anyway!

 - Flash Alert Flashes with buzzer that sounds for alarms, hourly time signal, countdown timer time-up alarm

 - 1/100 second stopwatch Measuring capacity: 00’00”00-59’59”99 (for the first 60 minutes) 1:00’00-23:59’59 (after 60 minutes) Measuring unit: 1/100 second (for the first 60 minutes) 1 second (after 60 minutes)